barbacbd/nautical/README.md

 The module contains a 3D Point class that can be used to store locations as well as determine distance to and from other points.

+The module also provides the user with a simple distance function to provide distance between two points and a function to determine if the point is located within a specified area.

 ### [noaa](./noaa/buoy)
 The module contains classes to store/utilize/manipulate swell and wave data read in from NOAA's website.
 There are also some extra functions such as getting the sea state based on the current wave height.